Peloponnese Peninsula Travel Guide

 Nafplion © Harvey Barrison

-Besides the ancient ruins at Sparta, Monemvassia, Corinth, Mycenae and Epidaurus, the fertile coastal strip of the Peloponnese also serves as Greece's market garden and centre for wine production.
-Many tourists enter Greece by sea from Italy and other Mediterranean ports through the Peloponnese port of Patras, the third largest city in Greece.
+Besides the ancient ruins at Sparta, Monemvasia, Corinth, Mycenae and Epidaurus, the Peloponnese's fertile coastal strip also serves as Greece's wine-production centre.
+Many tourists who enter Greece by sea from Italy and other Mediterranean ports come through the Peloponnese port of Patras.

 Become our Peloponnese Peninsula Travel Expert